Programs & Opportunities for Outbound Students

 Planned Educational Leave

-Completing these forms is a necessary component of the study abroad process, as it allows the Office of International Programs to monitor and assist students attending different programs.
+Students going on Planned Educational Leave must contact the OIP to obtain the necessary forms to be completed.
+Completing these forms is a necessary component of the study abroad process, as it allows the OIP to monitor and assist students attending different programs.